-Motions & Trial.
-If the defendant questions the evidence and the culpability is contested, the case moves to trial.
+Motions & Trial.The case moves to trial if the defendant questions the evidence and the culpability is tested.
 Motions to suppress certain evidence, requests to disclose witness lists, inquiries into legal arguments, and other requests to prepare for trial are submitted within court-given deadlines.
-At trial, the case will be presided by a federal judge with the support of twelve jurors.
-The jury’s function is to determine factual contentions, while the judge decides all questions of law, such as the admissibility of evidence.
+The case will be presided over by a federal judge with the support of twelve jurors at trial.
+The jury’s function is to determine factual contentions, while the judge decides all questions regarding the law, such as the admissibility of evidence.

-Oberheiden, P.C.National Criminal DefenseFormer Federal Prosecutors and Experienced Defense Attorneys
+Oberheiden, P.C.National Criminal DefenseFormer Federal Prosecutors and Experienced Defense Attorneys.

 This information has been prepared for informational purposes only and does not constitute legal advice.
 This information may constitute attorney advertising in some jurisdictions.
 Reading of this information does not create an attorney-client relationship.
 Prior results do not guarantee similar future outcomes.
-Oberheiden & McMurrey, LLP is a Texas LLP with headquarters in Dallas.
-Mr. Oberheiden limits his practice to federal law.
+Oberheiden, P.C. is a Texas PC with headquarters in Dallas.
+Dr. Oberheiden limits his practice to federal law.

 Dr. Nick Oberheiden, founder of Oberheiden P.C., focuses his litigation practice on white-collar criminal defense, government investigations, SEC & FCPA enforcement, and commercial litigation.